veit/python-basics-tutorial/docs/appendix/glossary.rst

        :doc:`/test/unittest`
            supports you in the automation of tests.
        :doc:`/test/mock`
-           allows you to create and use mock objects.
+           allows you to create and use :term:`Mock` objects.
        :doc:`../document/doctest`
            allows you to test tests written in Python :term:`docstrings
            <Docstring>`.